 Illinois Wesleyan University is moving toward unifying all campus network services to use a single Authentication System so that you only need to know one ID and password to access campus network services.
 While the majority of campus network services now will work with a single network ID and password, there are a few services that still are not included in our Authentication System.

 Your network ID, also known as NetID, is printed on your University ID card.
 Your NetID is used for your University e-mail address.
 For example, for a student named Wesley Titan, his NetID would typically be "wtitan" with an e-mail address of firstname.lastname@example.org.

-To set your campus password, go to my.iwu.edu and enter your NetID for "User Name".
-You will use a temporary password the first time you log into my.iwu.edu.
-Enter your University ID number for your initial, temporary, password.
+To set your campus password, go to passchange.iwu.edu and enter your NetID.
+You will use a temporary password the first time you login.
+Enter your temporary password.
 You can find both your NetID and your University ID number on your ID card.

 Changing your Password

 In order to change your Password, you will need to go to the Password Management page.
 Your new password will need to be at least 9 characters long and must contain a combination of uppercase and lowercase letters and at least one number.

 Services using NetID and a different password